testdouble/test-smells/README.md

 #### Improve the test

 Once you've read the description of the test smell, try to sniff it out among the file listing's tests.
+Usually, only one will exhibit the smell, but use your own judgment to determine which tests should be reworked.

-From there, attempt to identify which root cause in the description is causing the smell to emanate and attempt to implement its prescription for reworking the test.
-(In a few cases, a test's improvements will depend on refactoring the subject code as well.)
+Once you've detected a smell, attempt to identify which root cause provided in the description is causing the smell and attempt to implement its prescription for reworking the test.
+(In a few cases, a test's improvements will depend on refactoring the subject code, as well.)

 Remember, the tests themselves are untested, so be sure that your new-and-improved test still works!
-Consider forcing the test to break with a message that indicates it's working as expected before you commit your changes.
-We like to say, "never trust a test you haven't seen fail," for this reason.
+Consider forcing the test to break, verifying that a message indicates the test is still doing its job before you commit your changes.
+As we like to say, "never trust a test you haven't seen fail."

 #### Compare with our solution

-We'll maintain a git branch named `solutions` which will tidy up the tests to our own likely.
-If you're interested in seeing our approach to deodorizing a particular issue, stash or commit your own changes and `git checkout solutions` to take a peek, before switching back to your branch with `git checkout -`.
+This repo contains a git branch named `solutions` which will tidy up the tests to our own liking.
+If you're interested in seeing our approach to deodorizing a particular test smell, stash or commit your own changes and `git checkout solutions` to take a peek.
+When you're done, switch back to your branch with `git checkout -`.

 If your solution doesn't look like ours, don't lose heart!
 There's more than one way to write a good test.
-So long as you've resolved the smell and you feel like your changes communicate the intent well, you've probably left things in a better state than you found them in.
+So long as you've resolved the smell and you feel like your changes communicate the intent well, you've probably left things in a better state than where you found them.